egnor/ok-py-logging-setup/README.md

 ```

 The "suppressing until ..." messages are appended so you know when log messages are potentially skipped.
 Spam filtering can be tuned by setting `$OK_LOGGING_REPEAT_PER_MINUTE` to the maximum number of messages with the same signature to allow per minute, or `0` to disable the filter entirely.

+Spam filtering is always bypassed for `DEBUG`-level messages and messages with a truthy `"repeat_ok"` in  extras.

 ## Log format